 If it doesn’t meet your expectations, process a return, and start from scratch.
 It’s a part of the creative process and growing your business, so you want to make sure you get it right and spend your money wisely.

-Pro-tip: Always check the returns pages on a retailer’s site before making a purchase.
+Pro-tip: When camera shopping for filming online course always check the returns pages on a retailer’s site before making a purchase.
 Some retailers may offer completely free returns, while others may require restocking fees for returns.

 This, among other things, may be a determining factor of whether you’ll purchase from that specific retailer.
 It would be best to understand everything you need to know about a company’s return policy before placing an order.